Transferring the driveshaft inertia to the grid via the DC-link in MV drive systems: Experimental results

 \section{Experimental results}

 Through a proprietary software-in-the-loop setup, we simulate a pumped-hydro drive system with a 7MVA grid-side transformer and a 5kV DC-bus with mid-point.
 The converter is implemented using an average-model of the three-level active neutral-point-clamped (ANPC) topology.
 On the load-side, we implement a switching-model of the three-level ANPC converter connected to an Induction Machine (IM) model whose rotor is part of a 6MW driveline shaft modeled as a 5-mass torsional system as seen in Fig. \ref{Fig: dcmass}.
 The air-gap torque $\tau_m$ acts on one end of the shaft and the load $\tau_l$ on the other.
 The way in which the motor torque is produced (be it direct torque control, field-oriented control, or MPC) is not the focus of this work.
 For simplicity, we implement the projection $\Pi_\mathcal{C}$ via the activation-function approach in \cite{chandrasekaran2025reactive}.
 For all our tests the speed reference is set to $w_\mathrm{nom}$ and we consider two grid scenarios: a stiff grid with an SCR of 49 and a weak grid with an SCR of 1.
+We have used $\kappa_\textit{pll} = 63$, while the matching control structure uses $K_f = {7.54\mathsf{e\!-\!}3}$.
+The cascaded control gains have been tuned with a significant separation of closed-loop bandwidth.
+For both approaches, we have used a virtual impedance $Z_v = 0.8 + J\omega_0{1\mathsf{e\!-\!}3}~\Omega$ added to the modulation vector as in Fig. \ref{Fig: matchDiag}.